 - Your ISA’s anti-tax armour remains unbreached.

-- It should take about two weeks to transfer, but it could take up to six.
+- It should take two to three weeks to transfer, but it can take longer.

 - You are out of the markets [3] as soon as your assets are sold and until you repurchase a fresh batch.
 That could go for or against you.
 No one knows.